Flameeyes/tidy/README.md

 You can read more about Tidy at [http://www.w3.org/People/Raggett/tidy/](http://www.w3.org/People/Raggett/tidy/)

-This version of Ruby Tidy is compatible enough with the other Ruby Tidy to be called by [Tarantula](http://github.com/relevance/tarantula).
+This version of Ruby Tidy is compatible enough with the Ruby wrapper around the standalone tidy to be called by [Tarantula](http://github.com/relevance/tarantula).

 Usage